Seeing in a Mirror Dimly vs. Perfected Knowledge

 “The new way was already opened before the old covenant was taken away [in AD 70], but it was hampered until the actual fulfillment, in the destruction of the temple system.
 Only then would the fullness of the new way be fully disclosed, not by further revelation, but by the verification of history itself.
 The fall of Jerusalem verified that the new way is the way into the presence of God, and that the first-generation believers had not run in vain with their gospel of the new way.
 The fall of Jerusalem [also] confirmed the mystery of Gentile inclusion in the spiritual realities of Israel.”[2]

 For more about the transition period between the old and new covenants, see “The Already and Not Yet.”
-Or, for a thorough examination of this subject, see my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled, available Summer 2024 at bookstores everywhere!
+Or, for a thorough examination of this subject, see my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.

 By Alex Polyak, Director of The Bible Fulfilled, July 25, 2024